 While this is a nifty trick for coniferous trees, you can't use it for deciduous trees.
 This is because while most deciduous trees are angiosperms, some trees are both deciduous and coniferous (this makes them gymnosperms since all conifers are gymnosperms.)

 The American Larch is an example of a tree that is deciduous (it loses its foliage each year) but is a member of the conifer (Coniferae/Pinophyta) division.
 Why does it carry this strange distinction?
 This is because its seeds are produced in cones.
 When it comes to tree classification, it's all about the reproduction process.

 If this is confusing, what you should take from this is that all coniferous trees are gymnosperms.
 If a cone is evident, you have found a gymnosperm.
 If there are flowers, you have most likely found an angiosperm.

 Cycads, which resemble palm trees (palms are angiosperms, unlike cycads), are also gymnosperms.
 While there are few cycads today, these plants were extremely prevalent during the Jurassic period.
 One particular species of cycad, the encephalartos sclavoi found in Tanzania, is critically endangered.
-Its yellow cones can grow up to 40 centimeters in length!
-That is nearly 16 inches and well over a foot!
+Its yellow cones can grow up to 40 centimeters in length.
+This is nearly 16 inches and well over a foot!